-What does the faculty council do?
+What does the Faculty Council do?

-- occupation of professorships
+- Filling professorships

-How can I join in?
+How can I participate?